Thank you for joining the Regenerative Revolution and for supporting a Canadian company along with our Canadian manufacturers.

 set up wick

 1. Make a tight knot at the centre of the wick.
+You might need to make a second know if your plant requires less water.

 2. With the help of the bamboo skewer, push the wick through the silicone sleeve.